Enterovirus Outbreaks and Emerging Infectious Diseases

 Beijing Ditan Hospital examination of 59 cases of the “HIV/AIDS-like” virus (February 2010)

-Newspaper and media articles about this Chinese “HIV/AIDS-like” virus:
+Some newspaper and media articles about this Chinese “HIV/AIDS-like” virus:

 BBC News Article or China’s HIV-Like Mystery Disease (February 2010)